Aetherinox/csf-firewall/README.md

   - Can also be downloaded from https://download.configserver.com/csf
 - The official ConfigServer Firewall config.conf file
   - Located in the `csf_config` folder.
-- A patch which allows you to configure CSF to work along-side of your Docker containers.
+- Custom Patches:
+  - Easily integrate:
+    - Docker
+    - OpenVPN Server
-  - Located in the `patch` folder.
+  - Located in the `patches` folder.

 <br />
 <br />